RostotskiyKirill/DevOpsCourseOTUS/README.md

-First work with Git, as part of the DevOps course at OTUS
+First work with Git, as part of the DevOps course at OTUS.